Flank/flank-dashboard/metrics/readme.md

 # Getting started with Metrics :beginner:

 We've tried to document all important decisions & approaches used for the development of this project.
 Reading each document is not an easy task and requires some time and patience.
-To help you get started, we collected the most useful documents that should help you to make fist steps:
+To help you get started, we collected the most useful documents that should help you to make first steps:

 1. [Metrics developer configuration :gear:](../docs/14_developer_configuration.md)
 2. [Why create a metrics platform? :thinking:](../docs/01_design_doc.md)